Dhoom 3: Post-release

-After the film's performance at the box office, Amul paid a tribute to the film in one of its creative advertisement campaign posters.
+After the film's performance at the box office, Amul paid tribute to the film in one of its creative advertisement campaign posters.
 The poster features the words "Dhoom Tea" in the same typography style as the film's logo is with a caption "Chased everyday".
 "The Dhoom Anthem" featuring Saba Azad was released by Yashraj Films on 26 December 2013.
 A Spanish version of "Dhoom Machale" song sung by Mia Mont was released by Yashraj Films on 4 January 2014.
 In June 2014, 99GamesOnline launched the sequel to 'Dhoom: 3 The Game' mobile game, title as "Dhoom:3 Jet Speed".

 Box office

 Dhoom 3 grossed over ₹200 crore worldwide in its first three days, including its Tamil and Telugu versions.
 The film grossed ₹400 crore worldwide in just ten days, to become the highest-grossing Indian film of all time.
 On 6 January 2014, Yash Raj Films issued a statement that Dhoom 3 is officially the first Indian film to earn ₹500 crore worldwide.
 The film's final worldwide gross was ₹ crore (US$101 million), including ₹372 crore (US$64 million) in India and US$35.6 million (₹217.2 crore) overseas.